quic/cloud-ai-sdk/README.md

+# Cloud AI SDKs

 # Contents of this repository

-This repository provides various codes and Jupyter notebook walkthroughs to run AI models on Qualcomm Cloud AI device.
+This repository provides various codes and Jupyter notebook walkthroughs to run AI models on Qualcomm Cloud AI devices.

 To learn more visit [Getting Started](https://github.qualcomm.com/pages/qranium/cloud-ai-mkdocs/Getting-Started/).